dlepaux/mithril-isomorphic-kitstarter/README.md

 ## <a name="todo"></a> TODO

-- SPA optimize for only one request per load
+- OK SPA optimize for only one request per load

 - Use Jade for templation + lazy loading templates CANCELED
 - Fb-Flo server configuration, advanced features